orkes-io/docs/docs/developer-guides/scaling-workers.md

 import TabItem from '@theme/TabItem';
 import Install from '@site/src/components/install.mdx';

-# Guide to Scaling Workers
+# Metrics for Scaling Workers
 Workers are responsible for executing business logic in the workflow applications.
 Scaling and performance tuning workers are dependent on the following metrics:

 1. No. of pending requests in the task queue